mcjczapiewski/minicycle_workshop/intro.md

 **Should I participate?**

 You don't have to, but you're encouraged!
-Just be prepare for a very intense day.
+Just be prepared for a very intense day.